jcoreio/react-fader/README.md

 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)
 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)

-A React Component that fades out old children, then fades in new children when its children change.
+A React Component that fades out its old child, then fades in its new child when its children change.
 It can also optionally animate its height from one child's height to the other.
+Works well with `react-router`!

 ## Usage